Can apple cider vinegar heal varicose veins?

 A lot of sources seem to be touting apple cider vinegar as a cure for varicose veins and spider veins alike.
 But, could this pungent liquid actually help in these situations?

-Unfortunately, the answer is probably not.
-The only way to significantly improve the function of your veins is from the inside.
-It is possible that apple cider vinegar has astringent properties which could help to tone varicose veins when applied topically.
-However, it’s not something that I would recommend.
+Unfortunately, the answer is probably not, at least not to any great degree.
+The best way to significantly improve the function of your veins is to treat this symptom from the inside.
+It is possible that apple cider vinegar could have some mild astringent properties which could help to tone varicose veins when applied topically.
+However, it may take a little more work than this.

 Instead, I would recommend using Venagel as a topical treatment for varicose veins.
 It contains horse chestnut, an astringent which has been used traditionally for many years as a treatment to ease uncomfortable varicose veins.